In this article, we will discuss Capstan and Turret Lathes and It’s Types, Parts, and Difference between capstan and turret lathe.

 - A tool-post fitted at the back of the carriage.
 It holds a parting tool in an inverted position.
 The toolpost mounted on the cross slide is indexed by hand.

-All 6 faces of the turret can hold 6 or more number of different tools.
+All 6 faces of the turret can hold 6 or a number of different tools.
 The turret can be automatically indexed and each tool brought in line with the lathe axis in a regular sequence.
 The workpieces are held in collets or in chucks.

-These stops enable different tools set at different stations to move by a fixed amount for performing different operations on repetitive workpieces without measuring the length or diameter of the machined surface in each case.
+These stops enable different tools set at different stations.
+To move by a fixed amount for performing different operations on repetitive workpieces without measuring the length or diameter of the machined surface in each case.

 These special characteristics of a capstan and turret lathe enable it to perform a series of operations such as: